nuxeo-sandbox/nuxeo-studioviz/README.md

 This plug-in enables the visualization of the studio configuration based on graphviz.

 ## List of Items Displayed

-- Automation chains
+There are 3 types of graphs:
-- Automation scripting
+- The Data Model containing : Document Types, Schemas and Facets
-- User Actions
+- The View for Content Views, Forms Layouts and Tabs related to the Document Types
-- Event Handlers
+- The Business Rules showing the relations between User Actions, Automation Chains/Scriptings and Event Handlers

 ## GraphViz
-You need to install GraphViz (http://www.graphviz.org/) in order to generate the graphics.
+You need to install GraphViz (http://www.graphviz.org/Download.php) in order to generate the graphics.

 ## Build
 ### Install dependencies